Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Overview of Kwame for Science

-We then hired 4 subject-matter experts to provide answers to the exam questions as they did not originally have answers.
-The experts included past contestants of Ghana’s National Science and Math Quiz competition and Senior High School teachers.
+Furthermore, we augmented our question-answering system by adding content specific to the curriculum.
+In particular, we created question-answer pairs using WASSCE questions of the Integrated Science subject that covered exams from 1993 to 2021 (except 2010 when the exam did not happen).
+We obtained physical copies of the exams as PDFs, scanned them, and developed software to automatically parse and extract the content using object character recognition (OCR) technology.
+Given the imperfection of current OCR technology, and in particular, the limitation of extracting mathematical and chemical symbols and equations present in scientific text, we hired and paid individuals to manually inspect and correct all 28 years of exam questions.
+We then hired and paid 4 subject-matter experts to provide answers to the exam questions because they did not originally have answers.
+The experts were Ghanaians and included past contestants of Ghana’s National Science and Math Quiz competition and Senior High School teachers.
 The experts were given an annotation guidance document on how best to provide their answers, add diagrams, draw tables, and input special characters, among others to ensure that everything, particularly scientific and mathematical symbols, will be rendered properly on the web application.
 Furthermore, we had initial training rounds where they provided answers for some sample questions and received feedback to ensure consistency.
 The experts did all the answering online using Google sheets.
 Diagrams and images which were included in the answers were drawn by experts using third-party tools or they were obtained as open-source images found online.
 This process results in 3.5K question-answer pairs across 28 years of exams.
 After obtaining all the answers from the experts, we computed embeddings of the questions similar to the passages of the knowledge base, using SBERT, and indexed them in ElasticSearch.
-These constituted the related past questions (with answers) that were returned when a question is asked.
+These constituted the related past questions (with answers) that were returned when a question was asked.